-Hemophilias A and B are hereditary bleeding disorders caused by deficiencies in factor VIII (FVIII) and factor IX (FIX), respectively.
+Hemophilia A and B are hereditary bleeding disorders caused by deficiencies in factor VIII (FVIII) and factor IX (FIX), respectively.
 Hemophilia is often treated with replacement factors (ex. recombinant or plasma-derived FVIII or FIX), or bypassing agents (ex. recombinant activated factor VIIa, anti-inhibitor coagulation complex, or recombinant porcine FVIII).
-We have shown effects of novel hemostatic agents on fibrin formation, structure, and stability (Wolberg et al, Allen et al, Gray et al).
-We are now interested in comparing how replacement and bypassing therapies modify fibrin quality, as well as identifying new, improved drugs to reduce bleeding in hemophilic patients.
+We have shown effects of novel hemostatic agents on fibrin formation, structure, and stability, including recombinant factor VIIa (NovoSeven) (Wolberg et al, Allen et al, Gray et al) and factor XIII.
+We are continuing these investigations to understand how replacement and bypassing therapies modify fibrin quality, and identify new, improved drugs to reduce bleeding in persons with hemophilia.